 A higher volume of job applications is good to some degree, but only if those candidates applying are qualified for the role.
 To make sure that you’re receiving high-quality applications, consider optimising your job description so that the key requirements gives a clear idea of the skills and experience you need for the role.
-While at times it can be beneficial to hire an inexperienced salesperson, if you need to onboard your recruit remotely you might need someone with two years’ experience working in sales and who is confident using Salesforce.
+While at times it can be beneficial to hire an inexperienced person, if you need to onboard your recruit remotely you might need someone with two years’ experience working in the industry.

 Saying that, you want your job advert to give a good impression of your company and LinkedIn have shown that using causal language means candidates are between 2-4x less likely to apply.